Documentation

 servicesFetches service workers exported by the account's installed apps and bundles them in a single file, enabling the store to work with several service workers simultaneously.
 You can learn how to use it by accessing the recipe on Using several service workers in your store.

 stylesExports CSS configurations for Store Framework blocks.
-When building your app, the Styles builder reads the styles/styles.json file and uses a Tachyons generator to properly produce your store's CSS.
+When building your app, the Styles Builder reads the styles/styles.json file and uses a Tachyons generator to properly produce your store's CSS.

 storeInterprets and validates the blocks, interfaces and routes contained in the theme app's /store directory, powering Store Framework store's components and building the storefront.

 messagesExports localized string messages, empowering VTEX IO internationalization.
-It reads .json files associated with different locales within the app's /messages directory and makes them available for front-end applications to use via react-intl.
+It reads .json files associated with different locales within the app's /messages directory and makes them available for frontend applications to use via react-intl.

 nodeInterprets the /node directory, empowering the development of custom backend services using Typescript.
+For more information, refer to the Services guides.

 Contributors